Vincent-Talen/Advanced-Datamining/README.md

 The final assignment consists out of two parts, the first part is creating your final neural network Python module and the second part is to use that module to create a model for a real dataset.

+### My own spin on the course; vlearning package
+The way every chapter had the same `data.py` module and a different version of the `model.py` module, was not to my liking, because it was not very organised with a LOT of duplicate code.
+This is why I decided to create a Python package instead, that will contain all the code for the models nicely separated in different modules.
+I decided to name this package `vlearning`, which I found appropriate and funny to sort of include my name in it, since it stands for "Vincent's Learning".

 ## Repository file structure
 ```